Today I am sharing how to bring hygge to your home during winter. It is all about getting COZY!

 They tend to ride bikes more often, light more candles, and have more intimate gatherings.
 Enjoying the small things can add to your overall happiness.

 There is a reason why we all love traditions.
 They remind of us when we were little and all the fun we had as a kid.

 As a result, we have wonderful memories that we can relive every year.
 It is great to make new traditions, but the most loved traditions are the ones that we have been doing for years.

-In conclusion coziness comes down to the atmosphere you are in and enjoying the current moment.
-Here is an amazing blog all about Hygge!
+In conclusion, coziness comes down to the atmosphere you create and trying to enjoy the current moment.
+If you are looking to learn more about Hygge here is an amazing blog all about it!

 Read More Simple Living Posts:

 Pin How Do I Bring Hygge to My House: